-Vehicles are intricate pieces of machinery that have a number of parts working together to create the performance and reliability you have come to love.
-Properly maintaining your vehicle helps extend its lifespan by ensuring all essential parts are working as they should.
+Vehicles are intricate pieces of machinery with hundreds of parts working together to create the performance and reliability you have come to love.
+Like any machine, cars need regular tune-ups like oil changes and more to stay running as they should, making maintaining your vehicle crucial in extending its lifespan by ensuring all essential parts are working.

 Before diving into why this maintenance is important and what it involves, it’s necessary to look at what exactly this system encompasses.

 As an owner of a gas-powered vehicle, your engine uses internal combustion to give your car power through small, controlled explosions that convert gasoline into energy.
 Naturally, this results in your engine temperature getting hot quickly, which is precisely where your car’s cooling system comes into play.

 In short, the cooling system transfers heat from the controlled explosions away from the engine.
 This allows your vehicle to run at the proper operating temperature, preventing issues like overheating.

 An engine cooling system accomplishes this goal by circulating a liquid called coolant via coolant hoses.
 As the coolant passes through the system and passes over your engine, it absorbs some of the heat and moves to the radiator, where cool air being sucked in through the grill of your car cools the liquid down.

 From here, it circles back to the engine and continues this loop constantly.
 There is also a thermostat unit which, if detecting the coolant is not hot enough, will divert the coolant back to the engine to absorb more heat.